robmuh/robmuh.github.com/_posts/2014-12-30-dont-be-gamedev.markdown

-How about Code Drone Commander (one that I'm actually working on) where you combine the best elements of a 2.5D or 3D tower-defense game with actual code to create complicated programs to navigate the drone successfully to it's destination doing missions that have relevance to a larger single-player story line.
+How about Code Drone Commander (one that I'm actually working on) where you combine the best elements of a 2.5D or 3D tower-defense game with actual code to create complicated programs to navigate the drone successfully to accomplish its missions that have relevance to a larger single-player story line.

 ## Do Something More